JerryWu96/3D_Face_Reconstrction/README.md

 # 3D Face Reconstrction - Personal Project

-I built this out of my personal interst in 2018 in my free time as a senior CS student.
+I built this out of my personal interst in 2018 in my free time as a senior CS undergraduate.

 This program is able to reconstruct a 3D face model from a single front-face image with the help of C++, QT, OpenGL, OpenCV, eos/dlib libraries and surrey face model.
 Also, it automatically read the .obj file with its texture and display the full model in front of you right after the reconstruction process!